jindrahelcl/puzzlehunt-tools/character_ngram/README.md

 `some_data.txt`, one (negative) floating point number per line, representing the score (which is the log likelihood of the input line as assigned by the model).

+### Efficient scoring

+Alternatively, you can use the `jmc` module that does the same task, but more efficiently.
+First, build the portable model file with pre-computed
+losses:

+    ./ngram2jmc < model.ngram > model.jmc

+Then, score with

+    cat some_data.txt | ./jmc loss model.jmc > losses.txt

+The command returns values of the loss function, which is just the negative of score (and therefore always positive).